 Shadow-CLJS has a new

-target that outputs to ES Modules, but as of this writing, it is cumbersome to use (the^:export
+:esmtarget that outputs to ES Modules, but as of this writing, it is cumbersome to use (the^:exportmetadata hint isn’t working, thus requiring the need to declare all exports inshadow-cljs.edn. ↩︎ -

 Refer to Reagent’s tutorial on Interop with React for more information. ↩︎